 The policy for allowance for doubtful debts of the Group is based on the evaluation of collectability of amounts based on management's estimate.
 In determining whether impairment is required, the Group takes into consideration the likelihood of collection of debts on an individual basis as well as on a collective basis, including the Group's past experience of collecting payments.
 Specific allowance is only made for receivables that are unlikely to be collected and is recognised on the difference between the estimated future cash flow expected to receive discounted using the original interest rate and the carrying value.
-As at 31 December 2020, the carrying amount of trade receivables is approximately HK\$8,219,000 (2019: approximately HK\$4,918,000), net of impairment loss allowance of approximately HK\$29,931,000 (2019: approximately HK\$4,918,000).
+As at 31 December 2021, the carrying amount of trade receivables is approximately HK\$55,730,000 (2020: approximately HK\$8,219,000), net of impairment loss allowance of approximately HK\$32,814,000 (2020: approximately HK\$29,931,000).
 The provision of ECL is sensitive to changes in estimates.
-Due to greater financial uncertainty triggered by the Covid-19 pandemic, the Group has increased the ECL rates in the current year as there is higher risk that a prolonged pandemic could led to increased credit default rates.
-The information about the ECL and the Group's trade receivables are disclosed in note 31(b).
+The information about the ECL and the Group's trade receivables are disclosed in note 32(b).